-To help women dealing with divorce, we've created this collection of Minnesota divorce tools, giving you easy access to divorce law references and services which can help with your separation or divorce.
+To help Minnesota women dealing with divorce, we've created this collection of tools and resources to give you easy access to divorce laws and services which can help in your situation.
 You'll find skilled divorce attorneys and mediation services to assist you, a child support guidelines calculator, and other resources to help you understand how to get a divorce or separation.
-There are resources offering domestic violence help, different divorce classes for parents, and other related resources as well.
+There are also resources offering domestic violence help, different divorce classes for parents, and other related resources as well.

 Residency requirements: In order for a dissolution of marriage to be granted, one of the parties needs to have lived in Minnesota for at least 180 days before starting the case.